ULHPC/tutorials/basic/getting_started/README.md

 		[...]
 		(access-gaia)$> exit     # or CRTL-D

-You have a different home directory on each UL HPC site, so you will usually use Rsync or scp to move data around (see [transfering files tutorials](https://hpc.uni.lu/users/docs/filetransfer.html)).
+You have a different home directory on each UL HPC site, so you will usually use Rsync or scp to move data around (see [transferring files tutorials](https://hpc.uni.lu/users/docs/filetransfer.html)).

 Now that we are able to connect __from__ chaos __to__ gaia, we will transfer the SSH keys and configuration in place from chaos and check that we can connnect back: